What Is An Average?

 So What?

-That single insight connects simple statistics to the machinery of modern econometrics.
+Now, you may be saying, “Hey Jared, this is overkill.
+Why even bother doing all of this for something as simple as an average?”
+Well, the derivation shows us that the average is the solution to an optimization problem.
+This fact connects simple statistics to the machinery of modern econometrics.
 Variance, mean squared error, and regression coefficients are all built on the same principle: finding a number, or set of numbers, that minimizes some measure of error.
 The arithmetic mean is simply the most familiar and elementary instance of this idea.
 Every estimator in this book is, at its core, an application of averaging.
 This fact will become crucial in later chapters, when we move from simple averages to more sophisticated ones, including the weighted averages that power synthetic control methods.
-Whatever method you choose, you’re never not averaging.
+These derivations show that while the arithmetic mean may feel objective, it is at the end of the day an optimization problem such we all do not treat as one.

 \[ \bar{y} = \frac{1}{n} \sum_{i=1}^n y_i. \]